 Detroit Rock City is a song written by the American Band Kiss.
 The song was released in 1976.
 It is the third single from their album Destroyer (1976).
 The song is a classic hard rock headbanger.
 The band is famous for its fun music.
 But Detroit Rock City hits the spotlight because of the guitar duo riffs.
 The guitar melody is just perfect to set up that party mood.

-18. The Rolling Stones “All Down the Line”
+18. “All Down the Line” By The Rolling Stones

 The Rolling Stones is a British rock band.
 All Down the Line is from the album Exile On Main St. This song makes the list because of the powerful riffs by Keith Richard.
 And the solo on the slide guitar by Mick Taylor.
 The riff and solo blended in so perfectly that I had to put this on the list.